shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 </div>

-The tax data will be determined using an ajax request to the plugin controller method `searchAssociationAction()`.
+The tax data will be determined using an AJAX request to the plugin controller method `searchAssociationAction()`.

 Since all association data will be determined using this method, you'll get the property name of the association, e.g. `tax`, as a parameter.
 The `Shopware.form.field.Search` also supports searching through all fields using the user's input.